hannutt/DBoard/README.md

 CHATBOT IN ONLINE STORE

 The chatbot uses the GPT 3.5 turbo API provided by OpenAI when answering questions.
 The code that implements the chatbot's operation is written in JavaScript.
-Questions are sent to the API as a dictionary object containing the API key, the API URL, and the question asked. the answer is retrieved using JavaScript's Fetch method.
+Questions are sent to the API as a dictionary object containing the API key, the API URL, and the question asked.
+The answer is retrieved using JavaScript's Fetch method.

-The chatbot feature is still under development, so at the moment the chatbot tells you general information about the product when you click on the question mark next to the product.
+The chatbot feature is still under development, so at the moment the chatbot tells you general information about the product when you click on the question mark button next to the product card.
+When the question mark button is pressed, the program creates an html text area element next to the button, where the chatbot's answer is printed

 USER AUTHENTICATION: